plioi/plioi.github.io/_posts/2013-02-07-composable-operations.md

 It hurts to have to write so much for so little gain.
 I'd rather Parsley contain a suite of useful `Parser<T>` implementations out of the box, so I could just dive in and focus on detecting the pattern I'm interested in.
 This suite of useful `Parser<T>` implementations ought to include our 3 fundamental/composable pattern-recognition operations: repetition, choice, and sequence.

 First, though, the suite should provide some primitive operations to get started with.
-Compared to our regex examples, we need to be able to express things like "A" before we can augment them into interesting patterns like "A*".
+Compared to our regex examples, we need to be able to express things like `"A"` before we can augment them into interesting patterns like `"A*"`.

 ## Parsley's Default Parsers